seanh/sidecar/README.md

 ### `CONTENT_PATH`

-If using `GITHUB_REPO_URL` and your site content directory isn't a `content` directory in the root of your GitHub repo you need to add a `CONTENT_PATH` setting to your Pelican config to help Sidecar to generate the GitHub links for your pages and articles.
+If using `GITHUB_REPO_URL` and your site content directory isn't a directory named `content` in the root of your GitHub repo, then you need to add a `CONTENT_PATH` setting to your Pelican config to tell Sidecar how to generate the GitHub links for your pages and articles.
 This should be the path to your content directory relative to the root of your GitHub repo:

 ```python
 # pelicanconf.py